carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 ## Defining tighter boundaries using intention

-The [[the-intention-statement-framework-for-agentic-systems|The Intention Statement Framework for Agentic Systems]] can be used as a daily decision-making filter.
+The [[the-intention-statement-framework-for-agentic-systems|The agentic intention framework]] can be used as a daily decision-making filter.
 If every choice we face flows through this framework, we will succeed in keeping our MCP servers focused and effective.

 ### Scope boundaries